gentry-atkinson/star_trader/README.md

 # star_trader
-A PyGame based videogame about selling commodities throught the solar system
+A PyGame based videogame about selling commodities throughout the solar system